-Common Collective Trust: The collective trust fund is stated at fair value as determined by the issuer based on the fair value of the underlying investments.
+Common Collective Trust: Valued at the NAV of units of a collective trust.
+The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
+The NAV is based on fair value as determined by the issuer based on the fair value of the underlying investments.
 The collective trust fund's underlying investments seek to preserve capital and provide a competitive level of income over time that is consistent with the preservation of capital.
-The collective trust fund does not have any unfunded commitments relating to its investments, nor any significant restrictions on redemptions.
-Participant-directed redemptions can be made on any business day and do not have a redemption notice period.
 Certain events, such as a change in law, regulation, administrative ruling or employer-initiated termination of the Plan, may limit the ability of the Plan to transact the collective trust fund at contract value with the issuer.
 The Plan's management does not believe that the occurrence of any such events is probable.